The crisis dominates headlines with tragic statistics: two Albertans die every day from an opioid overdose.

 How did we get here?
 How do we stop this?

-The School of Public Health is pleased to be the academic partner for the 2019 Chancellor's Forum, hosted by the Office of the Chancellor and Senate.
+On April, 8, 2019, a panel of five experts participated in a lively and provocative conversation about this issue.
+The School of Public Health is pleased to have been the academic partner for the 2019 Chancellor's Forum, hosted by the Office of the Chancellor and Senate.

 Director, Inner City Health and Wellness Program and Addiction Recovery Community Health (ARCH) Team, Royal Alexandra Hospital; Addiction Medicine Physician, ARCH Team; Associate Clinical Professor, Department of Emergency Medicine, Faculty of Medicine and Dentistry, University of Alberta